-The global car charger market is projected to account for around 55 million units by 2024 and is expected to grow at the CAGR of 28% over the forecast period.
-Stringent emission control norms, repeated replacement of air filters in case of IC based engines, and decreased maintenance & operational cost as compared to conventional IC engine based vehicles are some of the factors that are expected to drive the car charger market.
+The global car chargers market is projected to account for around 55 million units and is expected to grow at the CAGR of 28% over the coming years.
+Stringent emission control norms, repeated replacement of air filters in case of IC based engines, and decreased maintenance & operational cost as compared to conventional IC engine based vehicles are some of the factors that are expected to drive the car charger industry.

-The car charger market is segmented by the charging into Alternating Current (AC), Direct Current (DC), Plug-in Charging, Wireless, and Battery Swapping charging.
+The market is segmented by the charging into Alternating Current (AC), Direct Current (DC), Plug-in Charging, Wireless, and Battery Swapping charging.

-The AC segment dominated the car charger market with approximately 85% market share in 2015, and this trend is expected to continue over the forecast period on account of the growing electric vehicle market.
-The AC segment is projected to grow at a CAGR of 28% from 2016 to 2024.
+The AC segment dominated the industry with approximately 85% market share in 2015, and this trend is expected to continue over the forecast period on account of the growing electric vehicle market.
+The AC segment is projected to grow at a CAGR of 28% in near future.

 Some of the factors that contribute to the demand for the AC car charger segment are its growing acceptance in the electric passenger car market.
 The electric vehicles segment accounted for 80% sales of AC car chargers, in 2015.
 The anticipated high demand of AC type charging is projected to result in new installations of AC charging infrastructures at homes, parks, parking areas, and commercial complexes.